lzxindustries/lzxmodular/docs/source/tbc2.rst

 Decoder
 +++++++++++++++++++++++++++++

-TBC2 has two input decoder modules.
+TBC2 has two input decoder submodules.
 Each supports Component (YPbPr/RGsB), Composite (CVBS) and S-Video (YC) inputs.
 With the addition of the VGA/SCART expander, it supports VGA (RGBHV) and SCART (CVBS/RGsB) inputs.

 +------------------+
 | Input Standard   |